-In the audit report of 2019/2020 financial year, several issues were raised under the Report on Financial Statements, Report on Lawfulness and Effectiveness in Use of Public Resources, and Report on Effectiveness of Internal Controls, Risk Management and Governance.
-However, the Management has not resolved the issues or given any explanation for the failure to adhere to the provisions of the Public Sector Accounting Standards Board templates.
+In the audit report of the previous year, several issues were raised under the Report on Financial Statements and Report on Lawfulness and Effectiveness in Use of Public Resources.
+The Management has however, not resolved the issues or given any explanation for failure to adhere to the provisions of the Public Sector Accounting Standards Board template.